ggreer/geoff.greer.fm/_posts/2015-01-15-why-neovim-is-better-than-vim.md

 ### The Developer Community

-Matt and I worked for months to add asynchronous functionality to Vim.
+Matt and I worked for months to [add asynchronous functionality to Vim](https://news.floobits.com/2013/09/17/adding-settimeout-to-vim/).
 From that experience, I have nothing good to say about Vim's community.
 In fact, Vim's developer community is the most hostile I've encountered.
 Anything that isn't a bug fix is frowned upon.

-The first reply to our patch was:
+After we [posted our patch to the Vim-dev mailing list](https://groups.google.com/d/msg/vim_dev/-4pqDJfHCsM/LkYNCpZjQ70J), the first reply was:

 > NOTE: Don't use ANSI style function declarations.
 A few people still have to use a compiler that doesn't support it.

+Seriously?
 C89 is a quarter-century old.
 The number of people stuck on older compilers can be counted on one hand.
 This is a non-concern.

 The developer community is fragmented.
 Some want Vim to be similar to Sublime Text: A flexible, extensible text editor for developers.
 Bram and others are afraid of Vim becoming an IDE.

 ### The not-so-benevolent Dictator

-Bram Moolenar merge criteria inscrutable.
+Bram Moolenar's merge criteria are inscrutable.
 Some patches he ignores.
 Some, he attacks.
 Others, he merges.

 Take a look at the thread where we submitted our patch: